containerd/project/GOVERNANCE.md

 The existing maintainers are given fourteen days to discuss the project change, raise objections and cast their vote.
-Project changes of this type must be approved by 2/3 of the current core committers.
+Project changes of this type must be approved by 2/3 of the current core committers and core committers are encouraged to consider the opinions and objections of the existing non-core project maintainers.

+Project status changes do not automatically change the status of any non-core project maintainers.
+Project status change proposals may be accompanied by additional proposals to change individual maintainer status, subject to the existing rules set forth in this document.

 If a change of status of the non-core subproject is approved, the maintainers will set forth a schedule for notifying downstream project users, implementing the change